-Romance is everywhere if you look for it: Nebraska has towns called Cupid and Valentine.
+Romance is just about everywhere if you're searching for it—especially right around Valentine's Day.
+Nebraska has towns called Cupid and Valentine.
 Illinois has Fidelity and Louisiana has Eros.
-There are towns called Darling in Mississippi, Lovely in Kentucky, Venus in Florida, and both Colorado and Idaho boast towns called Sugar City.
-While the following 19 small towns may not have an obvious name (and as Romeo's Juliet once asked, "What's in a name?") but they take romance seriously.
+There are places called Darling in Mississippi, Lovely in Kentucky, Venus in Florida, and both Colorado and Idaho boast regions called Sugar City.
+Although the following 25 small towns may not have an obvious name, they're perfect for a romantic getaway on February 14.

 Cupid had better bundle up for Valentine's Day in this mountain town.
 The picturesque gateway to Glacier National Park is so romantic that ABC's long-running series The Bachelor filmed an episode here.
 Linger outside with a horse-drawn sleigh ride or an afternoon on the ski slopes but in the evening, the lively downtown can warm you up with live music or theater, craft beer, or a locally sourced steak.

 The quiet winter months are an ideal time to visit Provincetown.
 B&Bs abound in Cape Cod's northernmost city, but few are as distinctive or thoughtfully designed as local favorite .
 The former home of storied mariner captain Eben Snow, the inn's main brick structure is one of only three of its kind in Provincetown still standing from the late 18th century.
 Breakfast is considerably more delicious than typical sailors' fare and changes with the seasons; hearty winter dishes include Chai Baked Oatmeal and Spiced Apple Chicken Sausage Frittata.
 Spend your days strolling the empty beaches or visiting local galleries and shops.